 Supplied in 1899 by Nalder and Nalder of Wantage, this is another example of original machinery which is still used every day to crush the malt.

 This is a process at Hook Norton Brewery that has not changed in 100 years.
 The crushed malt is mixed with hot liquor through a masher which then feeds down into one of the two mash tuns.

-We still use the original stable block which is home to our working Shire Horses – Nelson, Major, Winston and Lucas.
+We still use the original stable block which is home to our Shire Horses.
 The horses deliver beer to local pubs using a traditional dray.

 Here’s a short film showing the brewery, steam engine, shire horses and of course our beer!